 – In places where it is more commonplace to see film crews at work, the curiosity tends to wear out.
 In times of the Covid-19 crisis it seemed that people were eager to have uplifting news and we maybe served the purpose with our production, too.

 Locals were eager to be involved on-screen as well as off, despite the pandemic, filling around 80 roles as extras.
-Some elderly people who were very keen to take part had to be turned down to avoid putting them at any risk to their health.
+Unfortunately, some elderly people who were very keen to take part had to be turned away to avoid putting them at any risk to their health.

 A working retreat

 Lapland often conjures up images of remoteness, emptiness and vast distances, the very elements that film crews come here for.
 However, Haavisto found that all the accommodation, catering and shopping services that they needed were readily available and frequent flights and train connections made it easier for actors to travel to and from location from their homes in Helsinki and Tampere.

 Most of the crew members were from Helsinki but some vital staff were sourced locally, including location scouts and the second assistant director.